Chellitcoin (CHLT) Price Reaches $0.0081 on Exchanges

-Chellitcoin (CHLT) traded flat against the US dollar during the 1 day period ending at 16:00 PM ET on June 12th.
-In the last seven days, Chellitcoin has traded flat against the US dollar.
-One Chellitcoin token can currently be bought for about $0.0081 or 0.00000019 BTC on major cryptocurrency exchanges.
-Chellitcoin has a total market cap of $3.96 billion and $10.49 worth of Chellitcoin was traded on exchanges in the last day.
+Chellitcoin (CHLT) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM ET on June 18th.
+Chellitcoin has a total market capitalization of $3.96 billion and $10.49 worth of Chellitcoin was traded on exchanges in the last 24 hours.
+In the last week, Chellitcoin has traded flat against the US dollar.
+One Chellitcoin token can now be purchased for approximately $0.0081 or 0.00000019 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.